-1 officer convicted, 1 acquitted in death of Elijah McClain
+1 of 2 Colorado officers convicted in death of Elijah McClain after police stop, ketamine injection

 “They didn’t get to watch the video over and over and over for three weeks before they get to act,” he said.

 Paramedics injected McClain with ketamine as Roedema and another officer who was not charged held him on the ground.
-He went into cardiac arrest en route to the hospital and died three days later.
+He went into cardiac arrest en route to the hospital and pronounced dead three days later.

-After the grand jury was convened to re-investigate the case, the doctor who performed McClain’s autopsy, Stephen Cina, revised his opinion and concluded that he died of complications from the ketamine while also noting that that occurred after the forcible restraint.
-However, Cina still was not able to say if the death was a homicide or an accident or if the officers’ actions contributed to McClain’s death.
+The doctor who performed McClain’s autopsy, Stephen Cina, has said he died of complications from the ketamine while also noting that occurred after the forcible restraint.
+However, Cina was not able to say if the death was a homicide or an accident or if the officers’ actions contributed to McClain’s death.

-Dr. Roger Mitchell, another forensic pathologist who reviewed the autopsy and searched for clues about what happened in the body camera video, found their actions did play a role.
+Dr. Roger Mitchell, another forensic pathologist who reviewed the autopsy and body camera video, found their actions did play a role.
 He labeled the death a homicide.

-The neck hold lowered the oxygen level in McClain’s brain while his exertions during the altercation increased the amount of acid in his body, Mitchell, a Howard University medical school professor and former chief medical officer for Washington, D.C., said during testimony.

-The lack of oxygen and increased acid created a “vicious cycle,” he added, causing McClain to vomit and then inhale the vomit into his lungs so it became hard for him to breathe.